karinzaa/JunctionKanshi/README.md

 ## User Stories

-1. **US1:** as a traffic controller, I want to monitor real-time data on traffic volume
+1. **US1:** as a traffic controller, I want to monitor real-time data on traffic volume, so I know whether there is a traffic jam or not
    - **acceptance criteria #1** I can see the number of vehicles passing through the junction over specific periods
-   - **acceptance criteria #2** I can see the number of pedestrians crossing the junction over specific periods
-   - **acceptance criteria #3** I can identify the peak hours and patterns of traffic congestion
+   - **acceptance criteria #2** I can identify the peak hours and patterns of traffic congestion
-2. **US2:** as a traffic controller, I want to be notified when there is a traffic jam at the junction
+2. **US2:** as a traffic controller, I want to be notified when there is a traffic jam at the junction, so I can check and control the traffic
    - **acceptance criteria #1** I get no notification if there is no a traffic jam at the junction
 3. **US3:** as a tech provider/developer, I want to monitor the status of devices
    - **acceptance criteria #1** I can see the status of all devices (online/activated/offline).